 Supplies for breakfast are provided in the common area of the residence facility.
 Students will receive a stipend to cover the costs of lunches and dinners.
 Information about inexpensive eateries will be discussed during orientation.

-Sunday 25 Depart campus for group flight to London
+Tuesday 20 Depart campus as a group for the flight to London

 Monday 14 Classes resume

-Tuesday 13 to Final exams in elective classes
+Tuesday 12 - Friday 15 Final exams in elective classes

 On-site: Upon arrival in London, students will participate in an on-site orientation to the program and the city, featuring lectures, tours, introductions to the course offerings, and a theater performance.
 Students are required to attend all orientation meetings and activities.